fl101/awardfares-blog/_posts/2023-05-18-aadvantage-guide.md

 <img src="/assets/img/aadvantage-guide/select-date.webp" alt="Select the desired date in AwardFares." />
 </figure>

-Once selecter, AwardFares will start searching for available flights for that date, and will display them in a list below.
+Once selected, AwardFares will start searching for available flights for that date, and will display them in a list below.

 <figure>
 <img src="/assets/img/aadvantage-guide/list-view.webp" alt="Search results for award flights on AwardFares (List View)." />